 But what was its significance, and why was it regarded as special?
-There exists an old pamphlet from the early 1900s, advertising the features and attractions of the Pleasure Grounds.
+There exists an old pamphlet from the early 1900s, advertising the features and attractions of the Pleasure Grounds that existed in Cheswick at that time.
 This document contains a reference to a 'Victoria Cross Garden'.